Are you a School-Based SLP?

 Build Connections

 At many schools, teachers are encouraged to take the first two weeks to build community in the classroom.
 The best teachers continue to include community building activities all year long!
 I strongly believe it is equally important to build a positive climate and culture in the speech room.
 We are constantly challenging our students to take risks as they practice new speech and language skills.
-It is critical to slow down and focus on building positive relationships and connections with our students before we expect them to take risks.
+It is critical to slow down and focus on building positive relationships and connections with our students before we expect them to take these risks.
 Icebreakers are an excellent way to get to know your students at the beginning of the school year and throughout the year.
 When you get to know your students, you will also be better able to create engaging activities based on their interests.
 It is also important to include your students’ input in classroom expectations.
 This helps to create a safe environment where your students will continue to grow and learn.
 Learn more about Building Connections in this blog post.

 Choose Versatile Activities

-It is not uncommon for school-based SLPs to have 40 or 50 students on their caseloads.
+It is not uncommon for school-based SLPs to have 50 or 60 students on their caseloads.
 In fact, during my school SLP internship I had close to 100 students on my caseload!
 With all of the meetings, assessments, and reports to complete, it is nearly impossible for school SLPs to fit everything into their schedule without forming mixed groups.
 Mixed groups can be challenging but they can also be a lot of fun!
 In my opinion, the best activities for mixed groups are versatile and open-ended so they can be used to target a wide variety of speech and language skills.
 Open-ended activities can easily be adapted to meet the needs of all the individuals in the group.
 You can learn more about choosing activities for mixed groups here.
 Here are a few of my favorites:

 Efficient Data Collection